We invite you to come to the wonderful, unique city of Liverpool which itself is no stranger to the odd dip into irreverence!

 “ … it is at the moment when the therapist begins to reflect upon the effect of his own attitude and presumptions that he acquires a position that is both ethical and therapeutic.
 In order to be able to attain this ability for self-reflexivity, we believe that it is necessary to have a certain level of irreverence and a sense of humour, which one acquires by maintaining a continuous conversation with colleagues, people outside the mental health field, students and patients alike.”
 (Cecchin et al (1992).
 Irreverence A Strategy for Therapists Survival.
 Karnac Books)

-Invited speakers include Rudi Dallos, John Burnham, Arlene Vetere, Jim Wilson, Ged Smith, Gerrilyn Smith and Sharon Bond.
+Invited speakers include Rudi Dallos, John Burnham, Arlene Vetere, Jim Wilson, Ged Smith, Gerrilyn Smith, Sharon Bond, Amanda Jones.

 We hope to encourage discussions about the strengths and resourcefulness to be found in many different ways of working and thinking, without this being a search for “the answer” – more one of discovering some answers amongst many possible answers that may be ones you might want to try out and see how they fit.